Jets Trade Sam Darnold to Carolina Panthers

 Published

-Darnold was the third overall pick in the 2018 N.F.L. draft, and this year the Jets have the No. 2 overall pick to use in finding his replacement.Full Article
+Darnold was the third overall pick in the 2018 N.F.L. draft, taken ahead of Josh Allen and Lamar Jackson to be a cornerstone of the Jets’ offense.Full Article

 Published

-Darnold was the third overall pick in the 2018 N.F.L. draft, and this year the Jets have the No. 2 overall pick to use in finding his replacement.Full Article
+Darnold was the third overall pick in the 2018 N.F.L. draft, taken ahead of Josh Allen and Lamar Jackson to be a cornerstone of the Jets’ offense.Full Article

+Marcellus Wiley and Emmanuel Acho sit down to discuss whether the New York Jets needed to trade QB Sam Darnold for draft capital..

+The New York Jets reached a deal with the Carolina Panthers to trade their quarterback Sam Darnold for 3 draft picks.
+Colin Cowherd..